kikito/kiki.to/source/blog/2014-04-14-rule-6-break-the-rules.md

 title: "Rule #6: Break the rules"
 ---

-This is the sixth rule of my [Guide to building Lua modules](/blog/2014/03/30/a-guide-to-building-lua-modules).
+This is the sixth rule of my [Guide to authoring Lua modules](/blog/2014/03/30/a-guide-to-authoring-lua-modules).

 <!-- MORE -->